Phase transitions in coupled Ising chains and SO($N$)-symmetric spin chains: Coupled Ising chains

 In order to extract critical exponents at the transition $h=1.536$, we compute two-point connected correlation functions $\langle O_i O_j \rangle_c$ with $O_i = \sigma^z_{i,1}$, $\sigma^z_{i,1} \sigma^z_{i+1,1}$, $\sigma^x_{i,1}$, and $\sigma^z_{i,1} \sigma^z_{i,2}$, which are shown in Fig.~\ref{fig:Coupled2IsingCC}.

-The correlation functions are well fitted into the power-law scaling form $C |i-j|^{-2\Delta}$ with $\Delta \sim 0.124$ for $O_i = \sigma^z_{i,1}$ and $\Delta \sim 1$ for the other three, which is in excellent agreement with the critical exponent 1/8 and 1 expected for the order-parameter and thermal field at the Ising transition, respectively.
+The correlation functions are well fitted into the power-law scaling form $C |i-j|^{-2\Delta}$ in the range $|i-j| \in [5,\xi/2]$, where $\Delta$ should be the scaling dimension of an associated field in the underlying CFT.
+We find $\Delta \sim 0.124$ for $O_i = \sigma^z_{i,1}$ and $\Delta \sim 1$ for the other three, which is in excellent agreement with the scaling dimension $\Delta_\sigma=1/8$ and $\Delta_\epsilon=1$ expected for the order-parameter and thermal field at the Ising transition, respectively.
+These results are consistent with the previous numerical results for $K=0$ \cite{Xavier14, Ramos20}.
 We have obtained quantitatively similar results on the critical behavior at transition points for other sets of the parameters $g$ and $K$, as shown in Fig.~\ref{fig:Coupled2IsingSuppl} of Appendix~\ref{app:Ising}.
 The extracted central charges and critical exponents at the transitions are summarized in Table~\ref{tab:Coupled2Ising}.

 This confirms that the $N=2$ coupled Ising chains in Eq.~\eqref{eq:NIsingHam} has a continuous phase transition described by the Ising CFT with $c=1/2$.

 For $N=3$, we show our numerical results for $K=0$ and $g=0.5$ in Fig.~\ref{fig:Coupled3Ising}.